mavenlink/brainstem-redux/README.md

 ## Usage

 ### Use Brainstem-redux when creating your top-level reducer and your store.

-1. You must pass the brainstem-redux reducer into your `combineReducers` with the key of `brainstem`.
+1. Apply the brainstem-redux reducer with the key of `brainstem`.
 2. When you create your store, apply the `updateStorageManager` middleware (syncs `store` -> `storageManager`)
 3. Finally, set up event handlers to sync the `storeManager` -> `store`

 ```
 const {
   reducer: brainstemReducer,